Tittysou/Portfolio/README.md

-# My HTML Portfolio
+# HTML Portfolio

-Welcome to my HTML portfolio!
 This is a showcase of my work, skills, and projects.

 ## GitHub Repositories

 Here are some of my GitHub repositories:

-1. [Project One](https://github.com/yourusername/project-one) - A brief description of what this project is about.
+1. [Cortex-v1]([https://github.com/yourusername/project-one](https://github.com/Tittysou/Cortex-v1)) - Welcome to the Cortex Discord Bot Base!
+This base is designed to provide a solid foundation for developing a feature-rich and efficient Discord bot.
-2. [Project Two](https://github.com/yourusername/project-two) - A brief description of what this project is about.
+2. [Cortex-v2]([https://github.com/yourusername/project-two](https://github.com/Tittysou/Cortex-v2)) - Welcome to the Cortex v2 Discord Bot Base!
+This base is designed to provide a solid foundation for developing a feature-rich and efficient Discord bot.
-3. [Project Three](https://github.com/yourusername/project-three) - A brief description of what this project is about.
+3. [Discord-File-System-Bot]([https://github.com/yourusername/project-three](https://github.com/Tittysou/Discord-File-System-Bot)) - A powerful Discord bot that provides a virtual file system management system within your Discord server.

 ## Skills